 Easy Peasy.
 And safe to eat because the eggs are pasteurized.

-How do I make flavored royal icing?
+How do I make flavored icing?

-When it comes to adding the flavor to royal icing, the options are endless!
-You can easily replace the water in royal icing with juices like lemon, orange, apple, cranberry – any of these add color and flavor to your icing.
+When it comes to adding the flavor to your icing, the options are endless!
+You can easily replace the water in icing with juices like lemon, orange, apple, cranberry – any of these add color and flavor to your icing.
 Remember a little liquid goes a long way in making royal icing.

 You can also use crushed dried rose petals (yes you can eat rose petals) or use grated zest from lemons, limes, oranges or grapefruit for extra flavor.

-Can I add food coloring to egg white royal icing?
+Can I add food coloring?

 You can easily keep your egg white royal icing white, by not adding anything else to the mix.
 But the real fun to cookie decorating comes with the colors!

-Oh yes, yes, YES!
-Please do!
+You can use this egg white icing the same way you would regular icing and pipe complicated designs with it using any variety of piping tips.
 I am not very talented with the piping bag, but that doesn’t mean you can’t be!
 The key to piping success is controlling the icing.
 Thicker icing is needed for the outline, which means you add less liquid to the mix.
 To fill up the cookie and flood it with icing, you want a more fluid icing.

 Here’s a great tutorial from a real from Sweet Ambs, a super talented baker, that tells you the differences in royal icing consistencies.
 She has beautiful tutorials and videos of her icing creations.

-Is royal icing only for classic sugar cookies?
+Is this only for classic sugar cookies?

 Heck no!
 Although vanilla sugar cookies are always a crowd favorite and the first cookie you think about when it comes to decorating cookies, I use royal icing for lots of different cookies.